MohammadYusufDotCom/DevOps-Notes/AWS_EFS_TO_EKS.md

 # How to attach EFS volume to EKS pod

-## Step 1: need to create EFS volume on aws console and copy the file ssystem id
+## Step 1: need to create EFS volume on aws console and copy the file system id
   - also create the access point to each volume
 ```t
 # in our case this is fs-00250b9e8fc26e750 we have mention in pv